 The Museum offers free unlimited admission to all public high school students.
 To receive free admission, students must show a current student ID at the admission desk.
-The free high school admission program also includes admission for one guest.

 For young people wishing to develop their skills in the fine arts and produce portfolio-quality work, the E.L.
 Cord Museum School presents “Art High,” a series of weekend courses and week-long intensives designed to encourage teens to explore a variety of media to supplement their high school art courses and guiding them towards the production of college-level portfolios.

 Due to Covid-19, this program is currently suspended, but will return in the near future.